-Note: The table above shows the regression results of the impact of digital transformation on the bank risk-taking in Vietnam and the moderating role of ownership structure using the two-step system GMM estimation method. \\\, \\ and \ indicate statistical significance at the 1%, 5% and 10% levels.
+Note: The table above shows the regression results of the impact of digital transformation on the bank risk-taking in Vietnam and the moderating role of ownership structure using the two-step system GMM estimation method. , and indicate statistical significance at the 1%, 5% and 10% levels.

-Regarding the impact of digital transformation on risk-taking, the results show that digital transformation has a negative impact on the risk-taking level of commercial banks, meaning that when banks promote digital transformation, the risk-taking behavior tends to decrease.
+Regarding the impact of digital transformation on risk-taking, the results show that digital transformation has a negative impact on the risk-taking level of commercial banks, which is consistent with previous studies.7-9 This outcome suggests that when Vietnamese banks promote digital transformation, the risk-taking behavior tends to decrease.
 This may be due to the fact that digital transformation helps banks improve their data management capabilities, increase transparency, and control risks through analytical tools and automated reporting systems.
-Digital technologies such as artificial intelligence, big data, and business process automation allow banks to assess risks in more detail and make safer decisions, limiting high-risk activities.7-9 taking, the dummy variable statedum has a negative impact, and the interaction variable ICTstate has a positive impact on the dependent variable.
+Digital technologies such as artificial intelligence, big data, and business process automation allow banks to assess risks in more detail and make safer decisions, limiting high-risk activities.^{7,8,14}

+Regarding the role of state ownership in the impact of digital transformation on risk-taking, the dummy variable statedum has a negative impact, and the interaction variable ICTstate has a positive impact on the dependent variable.
 This shows that banks with more state-owned capital tend to accept lower risks, and at the same time, state ownership has a positive moderating role, increasing the impact of digital transformation on banks' risk-taking behavior.
 That is, in banks with high state ownership, the stronger the digital transformation, the more the risk-taking level decreases.
-This can be explained by the fact that state-owned banks often prioritize financial safety and stability, so they are willing to invest more in technology to control risks and maintain stability for the national financial system.
-In addition, strict supervision from the government and requirements for compliance with risk management standards also make state-owned banks take full advantage of the benefits of digital transformation to minimize risks.
+This can be explained by the fact that state-owned banks often prioritize financial safety and stability, so they are willing to invest more in technology to control risks and maintain stability for the national financial system.^{21,28} In addition, strict supervision from the government and requirements for compliance with risk management standards also make state-owned banks take full advantage of the benefits of digital transformation to minimize risks.